AndyShiue/Ende-readme/README.md

    Terms can be seen as trees that build up value.
    Terms include:

-   1. Literals
+   1. **Literals**:
       There are several built-in types in Ende.
       They are numbers.
       Boolean values still won't be introduced yet but will be defined as a data type.
-      Types like `Char` and `String` isn't presented because numbers suffice for demonstration purposes but should be added if there is an actual implementation of the language.
+      Types like `Char` and `String` isn't presented because numbers suffice for illustrative purposes but should be added if there is an actual implementation of the language.

-      1. Integers
+      1. **Integers**:
          There would be several types of integers of different size, being either signed or not.
          A literal of type `I32` would be written as `42i32`.
          `42` is it's actual value, and `i32` means it's a 32-bit unsigned integer.
          Similarly, `666u64` would be a 64-bit signed integer.
-         An integer without any prefix would have type `Nat`.
+         An integer without any suffix would have type `Nat`.
          Instead of being built-in, `Nat` is just a normal recursively defined data type.
-         I will also discuss about that type later.
+         I will also discuss that type later.

       2. Floats
-         Literals of floats would be similar to ones for integers, e.g. `2.71828f32`.
+         Literals of floats would be similar to ones of integers, e.g. `2.71828f32`.

-   2. Applications of binary operators
+   2. Applications of binary operators:
+      There will only be binary operators instead of unary of trinary ones, also because that's enough of illustrative purposes.
+      In actual implementations, operators of any fixity could be introduced.
+      There could even be user-defined mixfix operators, but that's way beyond the scope of this article.

+      Examples would be `1 + 1`, `42 * 666`, `1 << 2`, etc.
+      Fixity of operators should follow the common sense.
+      Parentheses (`()`) are used to disambiguate if the fixity isn't clear.

+   3. variables, which are going to be discussed immediately.

+   Ende is generally an imperative language, so there are statements including control structures, statements include:

+   1. `let` binding:
+      A `let` binding bind its right-hand-side value to a variable.
+      There are 2 flavors of `let` bindings, a mutable one and an immutable one.
+      `let` is by default immutable, e.g. `let meaningOfLife = 42i32`